edumgt/AWS-Solutions-Architect-Associate/EFS and FSx/README.md

 In file storage, data is stored as files in a tree-like hierarchy that consist of folders and subfolders.
 Each file has metadata such as file name, file size, the creation date and a path.
 When you need to retrieve a file, your system can use the path to find it in the file hierarchy.
+The two most common storage protocols for file storage are Server Message Block (SMB) and Network File System (NFS).

 ### Use Case:
 Ideal when you require centralized access to files that must be easily shared and managed by multiple host computers.